Basmala-sabra/Recipe-Page/README.md

 ## Future Enhancements

+- Enhance responsiveness for better mobile compatibility.
 - Implement a dark mode toggle.

-- Enhance responsiveness for better mobile compatibility.

 ## License

-This project is open-source, so feel free to modified or distributed it.
+This project is open-source.
+You are free to modify, distribute, Contributions are welcome!

 ## Author